fzihak/Web-99DaysWithCPC/README.md

 I’m always open to suggestions and feedback!
 If you spot a bug or have a cool idea to improve a project, feel free to open an issue or create a pull request.

 ## License
-This project is licensed under the MIT License – see the LICENSE file for details.
+This project is licensed under the MIT License.

 Thanks for stopping by!
 Let’s code our way through these 99 days 🚀